Naruto RPG

 • Once the first member of an ambush group enters the topic, the remaining members have 48 Hours to join it.
 If they don't join in time, they are not part of the ambush group and cannot enter later.

 • After 48 Hours, the mission group must respond to the ambush group's threat.
 Suppose the Ambush Group has a member that is more than 2 ranks above any of the mission group members.
-In that case, those members can abandon the mission without consequence and leave without being interrupted.
+In that case, those members can abandon the mission without consequence and leave without interruption.

-• If able, a Village Sentinel may also join within this period to assist the mission group.
+• A Village Sentinel may join within this period to assist the mission group.

 • During this first round of posting, neither group may engage in combat.
-Should the mission group realize they are outmatched, they may attempt to flee or even bargain with the Ambushing Group, but escape is in no way guaranteed.
+Should the mission group realize they are outmatched, they may attempt to flee or bargain with the Ambushing Group, but escape is not guaranteed.

 • WC completed by the mission group still counts towards Word Count Requirement, but they cannot complete the Task until the ambush group's threat is dealt with.